bsmith89/longev-mgen/doc/submission.md

 B2, also from a responsive species,
 <!--TODO: Is it unclear that B1 and B2 together encompass all responsive species?-->
 <!--TODO: Is it clear that we can only classify _species_ as responsive or not?-->
-and this gene differentiated these three from MAGs for all non-responding species.
+and this gene differentiated these three from MAGs of non-responding species.
 Unshared gene content in B1A and B1B may account for surprising patterns in the response of this species across study sites.
 This work demonstrates the utility of culture-free genomics for understanding